1984 at the Playhouse Theatre

 Photos: Manuel Harlan

-1984 is at Playhouse Theatre until 30th June 2014, for further information or to book visit here.
+1984 is at Playhouse Theatre until 30th June 2014.
+For further information or to book visit the theatre’s website here.